My kin come from labouring stock:

 In this realm of words, a straw man,

 For going against the grain of things.

 My kin knit closer than cross-stitch.

 They’re brickwork on a chimney-breast,

 I envy their muddy boots and 4x4s,

 Their ruddy-faced Cath Kidson kids.

-Their far-from-the-madding-crowd ways.
+And far-from-the-madding-crowd ways.

-Or swift handshake.
+Or fumbled handshake.
 Choosing the last,

-Distance breeds not distance, but love.
+That distance breeds not distance, but love?